 US Solar Energy Growth Projected to Surge in 2024

-Solar generation in the U.S. is projected to increase by a substantial 34% in 2024 to 365 billion kilowatt-hours, according to the Energy Information Administration (EIA).
-This growth stems from a rise in solar installations across the country.
+According to the Energy Information Administration (EIA), U.S. solar generation is projected to increase by a remarkable 34% in 2024, reaching 365 billion kilowatt-hours.
+This growth stems directly from a rise in solar installations across the United States, marking a significant step forward in the nation’s energy landscape.

-This expansion mirrors a broader global trend, with total solar capacity expected to reach a stunning 2.2 terawatts in 2024 (PVKnowhow).
-The momentum is poised to continue, as further forecasts for 2025 suggest a potential 35% increase in U.S. solar capacity (PVKnowhow).
+This domestic boom aligns with a broader global trend, with reports highlighting a stunning 2.2 terawatts of worldwide solar capacity in 2024 (PVKnowhow).
+The expansion is set to continue into 2025, with a projected 35% increase in U.S. solar capacity (PVKnowhow).

 Factors Driving Solar Energy Growth